DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-11-28-Builder-Pattern.md

 - Designed first because unlike Protorype pattern, it is not something that is usually refactored in after the fact.

 - It does add a little bit more complexity to our implementing class over what could've been done with just a constructor, but without some of the nice features of the builder patterns.

+- The number of lines of code increase at least to double in builder pattern, but the effort pays off in terms of design flexibility and much more readable code.

+- Require creating a separate ```ConcreteBuilder``` for each different type of ```Product```.

 <br>